A Cybersecurity Success Story with a Purdue University Global Alum

 If it’s your passion to protect stuff, this would be the field for you.
 If you don’t want to stagnate and you like to think outside the box, then the cybersecurity field would be a great fit because it will be ever changing, and you’ll always be learning.

-We’re excited by their passion, drive, and desire to be successful!
+We’re excited by our users' passion, drive, and desire to be successful!
+Thank you Brenda, and best of success in your cybersecurity career journey.